 - The anticipated impact of ongoing medical treatments or care on the person’s life

 - Attempts to improve the quality of life by mitigating the impact of the injury

-- Allegations of contributory fault on the part of the injured person
+- Allegations of modified comparative fault on the part of the injured person

 Valuing a diminished quality of life claim can be challenging.
 There is not a statutory formula or method for calculating how much the claim is worth.
 However, the multiplier method is a common way to calculate the value of non-economic damages.